SylvainLasnier/ubuntu/README.md

 -----------

 This image is the base of all my other docker images.
-It is include Ubuntu 14.04 LTS fresh distribution and basic common packages: vim-tiny editor, bash-completion, curl and supervisor to run more than one process in Docker VM.
+It is included Ubuntu 14.04 LTS fresh distribution, universe apt packages, and basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more than one process in Docker VM.

 Usage